 10. Don't talk to me like that.
 I'm not girlfriend.

 You can download the worksheet below for more possessive adjective exercises.
 It contains 17 sentences to complete.
-Click the toggle bar to check the answers.
+The answers are presented in the next section.

 1. Don’t you feel cold?
 Where’s your jacket?